Los Angeles Age Discrimination Lawyers

 The most common incidences of age-based harassment involve slurs, jokes, and offensive or derogatory remarks about a person’s age.
 Such comments both support a claim for age discrimination and give rise to a separate claim for age harassment.
 Both the company and individual harasser himself/herself can be liable on the harassment claim.

-Contact Us Los Angeles Age Discrimination Lawyers
+Contact Us Los Angeles Age Discrimination Lawyer

 If you feel that you have been discriminated against or treated unfairly because of your age, contact a Los Angeles age discrimination lawyer at Broslavsky & Weinman to assist you.
 To set up an initial free consultation with one of our employment attorneys, call us at (310) 575-2550 or email us using the contact form for a quick response.